Have a question? Maybe the answer is below. If not, contact your school's SEF liaison.

 - When developing your budget, make sure it is detailed and comprehensive.
 Critical element of the proposal.
 Please note that once a grant is awarded, the amount cannot be increased to incorporate other items.
 Any other funding that may be available for the grant, should be noted.

 - Attach brochures, flyers, resumes of potential speakers, websites, and any other descriptive materials that relate to your grant.

 - Obtain support from all teachers and staff who will be involved in your grant.

 - If you are a community member writing a grant, you must partner with a district staff member and submit the proposal together.

 - Check out grants that have received funding to understand whether similar ideas have been implemented.
-Click here for a list of approved grants.
+Click here for grants awarded in prior years.

 Will SEF Renew a Previously Approved Grant?